Wyoming Tribune Eagle

 The Wyoming Tribune Eagle is a daily newspaper published in Cheyenne and distributed primarily in Laramie County, Wyoming.
 It is the state's second largest newspaper in terms of circulation, behind the Casper Star Tribune.

+History

 The Tribune Eagle is also one of several newspapers serving the Front Range Urban Corridor.
 The paper is a consolidation of the former Wyoming State Tribune (founded 1894, with heritage dating to 1867) and Wyoming Eagle (converted to a daily in 1926).
 The McCraken family bought the Eagle in 1926 and the Tribune in 1937.
-Adams Publishing Group acquired the Tribune Eagle and the McCrakens' other newspappers in 2015.
+Adams Publishing Group acquired the Tribune Eagle and the McCrakens' other newspapers in 2015.